fang150/fang150.github.io/_pages/about.md

 <!--- > Chih-Hao Fang is a Ph.D. candidate under the supervision of  Prof. [Ananth Grama](https://www.cs.purdue.edu/people/faculty/ayg) in computer science at [Purdue University](https://www.cs.purdue.edu/).
 His research interests are optimization, machine learning, and causal inference.
 Chih-Hao is recipient of Lynn Fellowship at Purdue University.
 Prior to joining Purdue University, Chih-Hao received his B.S in Computer Science from [National Tsing Hua University](http://nthu-en.web.nthu.edu.tw/) (2013) in Taiwan.
 After his graduation, Chih-Hao worked as a Research Assistant at [Academia Sinica](https://www.sinica.edu.tw/en) (2015) in Taiwan, focusing on large-scale data analyses on Next-Generation Sequencing Data. -->

 I am currently an Applied Scientist at Amazon, working on search, ranking, pricing, and LLM problems.
 Before that, I was a post-doc and received my Ph.D. in the Computer Science Department at [Purdue University](https://www.cs.purdue.edu/), working on research problems in optimization, machine learning, causal inference, and NLP.
 I received my B.S in the Computer Science Department at [National Tsing Hua University](http://nthu-en.web.nthu.edu.tw/) and worked as a Research Assistant at [Academia Sinica](https://www.sinica.edu.tw/en) before moving to Purdue.
-I am an active reviewer and enjoy being a reviewer for NeurIPS and ICML conferences (2024, 2023, 2022).
+Coming from an underrepresented group, I feel very fortunate and privileged to have been guided by amazing people.
+Although I don’t consider myself a successful person, I believe I may be able to help those in need.
+Please don’t hesitate to reach out to see if I may help.

 <!--- >  ***P.S.
 Last year, August (2023), I missed the precious opportunity to serve as a reviewer at ICLR for some reasons and would appreciate the invites again!!*** -->